brbsix/triggerd/README.rst

 triggerd is a sysadmin/automation tool used to trigger an event or notification upon the output of a command.

 An event file containing the trigger criteria is created.
-Ideally, you'll create an entry in cron to execute ``triggerd EVENTFOLDER`` at a regular interval.
+Ideally, you'll create a cron entry to execute ``triggerd EVENTFOLDER`` at a regular interval.
 If the command status or output matches the trigger criteria, a trigger event or notification is executed and the event file is marked triggered.

 triggerd is perfect for querying a webpage for matching text or anything of the sort.
 I originally created it for use with a modified version of urlwatch to notify me upon certain changes to webpages, however the potential uses are limitless.